gcostaneto/frGIS/README.md

-# *frGIS* a tool to couple geographic information systems (GIS) with factorial regression on GxE analysis
+# *frGIS*: a tool for implemeting GIS-based tools with factorial regression on GxE analysis

 ##  Package overview